bsmith89/midas2-wiki/SNV-Module.md

      --site_depth 5 --site_ratio 3
      ```

-   For example, we can choose to only report SNVs meeting the following criteria:
+   For example, we can choose to only report SNV meeting the following criteria:
-   - compute all the bi-allelic, common population SNVs (present in more than 80% of the population) from the protein coding genes based on accumulated sample counts.
+   - compute all the bi-allelic, common population SNV (present in more than 80% of the population) from the protein coding genes based on accumulated sample counts.
 The minimal allele frequency to call allele present is 0.05.
      ```
      --snp_type bi --snp_maf 0.05 --locus_type CDS --snp_pooled_method prevalence --site_prev 0.8
      ```